krother/Python3_Reference/basics.md

-# Basics

-## Python programs
+# Python Programs

 A Python program is simply a text file that contains Python statements.
-The Python interpreter reads the file and executes the statements line by line.

-* All program files should have the extension `.py`
+* All Python programs should have the extension `.py`
-* Only one command per line is allowed.
+* Only one command per line is allowed

-### Developing programs on Unix

-When developing on Unix, the first line in each Python program should be:

-    #!/usr/bin env python3
+* The statementsin the file are interpreted line by line

+To execute a Python program, you run it from the command line with:

+    python my_program.py

+For those unfamiliar with the command line all Python editors have shortcuts to make running a program simpler.

 ## Variables